 - The baby falls asleep easier and is quickly laid to sleep.

 - A sling allows a father the opportunity to bond with his child too.

 - More significant support for a baby’s spine.

 - A lactating mother produces more progesterone than her non-breastfeeding counterpart.
 This hormone promotes a mothering feeling of closeness and relaxation.

 Tips for Breastfeeding With Baby Carrier Slings

 - Your baby’s head should be opposite the ring of the sling or the part that goes over your shoulder.

-- Make sure that your baby’s bottom is supported by the sling before standing.
+- Make sure that the sling supports your baby’s bottom before standing.

 - The sling should be taken off and turned around to nurse your baby on the opposite breast.

 - You might need to adjust the sling to get your baby’s head at breast level.